Privacy Policy

 This may include IP address, approximate location derived from IP, browser and device type, operating system, diagnostic and performance data, log and usage data (such as timestamps, actions in the Services, and error reports), session identifiers, and similar data needed to secure and operate the Services.
 Each authenticated session also records the IP address, user-agent string, and client metadata (operating system, browser version, app version) for security purposes such as detecting unauthorized access.

-Mobile and desktop apps.
-We may request access to capabilities such as Bluetooth (to discover and connect to devices), microphone (if you record audio messages or attachments), local network (for local device connectivity), storage, and similar features, depending on the platform.
+Mobile and desktop apps may request access to capabilities such as Bluetooth (to discover and connect to devices), microphone (if you record audio messages or attachments), local network (for local device connectivity), storage, and similar features, depending on the platform.
 Our core mobile experience is not designed to continuously track precise GPS location; if we introduce location-dependent features, we will update this notice and platform permission prompts.

 Push notifications may be offered where the platform supports them; you can disable them in device settings.
 The Services currently deliver in-app real-time notifications via WebSocket connections rather than OS-level push.